ZeckeyBay/ZeckeyBay/README.md

-- 👋 Hi, I’m @Zeki Fatih TURAN
+- 👋 Hi, I’m @Zeki Fatih TURAN and I have an Electrical&Electronics Degree
 - 👀 I’m interested in web development and data science
+- 🌱 I’m currently using HTML-CSS,Javascript
-- 🌱 I’m currently learning Javascript,Jquery,React
+- 🌱 I'm currently learning Jquery and React.js
 - 📫 How to reach me zfatihturan@gmail.com

 <!---